PART 61 - ADMIRALTY CLAIMS

 (j) ‘the Marshal’ means the Admiralty Marshal;

-(l) ‘the Registrar’ means the Queen's Bench Master with responsibility for Admiralty claims,
+(l) ‘the Registrar’ means the Admiralty Registrar; and

 (m) 'electronic track data' means a digital or electronic recording of the track of a vessel (including any associated visual or aural recordings) as recorded by, for example, ship or shore-based AIS (Automatic Identification System), ECDIS (Electronic Chart and Display Information System), or a voyage data recorder